From 1327 England and Wales have shared Kings and Queens

 Married Elizabeth Woodville

-Took the throne from Henry VI.
-Alienated Richard Neville, Earl of Warwick by marrying Elizabeth Woodville and raising her family.
+Edward of York took the throne from Henry VI.
+He alienated Richard Neville, Earl of Warwick by marrying Elizabeth Woodville and raising her family.
+He died after a brief illness at Easter 1483

 Did not marry